WASdev/sample.batch.bonuspayout/docs/Maven-integration.md

 In addition, it is designed to allow for [use in a WDT environment](/docs/Using-WDT.md) and the Maven environment at the same time.

 The [Liberty maven plugin](https://github.com/WASdev/ci.maven) is used to install Liberty, add the required features, and start and stop the server during the integration tests.

+The sample has been updated to use the most recent **1.2-SNAPSHOT** version of the Liberty plugin.
+This adds the ability to install the missing features required by the ***server.xml*** without having to list them separately in the ***pom.xml***.

 ## Running with maven